bennigraf/fluid-template-builder/README.md

     - a `locallang.txt` file filled with with titles/descriptions ready to be copied over to `Resources/Private/Languages/locallang.xlf` of your template extension
- - enjoy the rest of your day!
+ - enjoy the rest of your day! :bowtie: